Salomonik/Code-Institute-Project-1/README.md

 ## Development Life Cycle
 ### Project Planning
 - Initial Concept: The project began with an idea to create a comprehensive fan page for "One Piece" enthusiasts.
 The goal was to offer a hub where fans could find detailed character profiles, explore the series' world, and stay updated on related media.
-- Tools Used: Planning utilized Trello for task management and Google Docs for drafting initial content outlines.
+- Tools Used: Planning utilized Google Docs for drafting initial content outlines.
 Design mockups were created using Balsamiq.

 ### Research and Design
 - Research: Conducted research on existing fan sites, forums, and official sources to gather content ideas and understand user expectations.
 - Design: Created wireframes for the main page, gallery, and contact section, focusing on user experience and responsive design.

+### Content Requirements
+- High-quality images and artwork from the One Piece series.
+- Accurate and engaging descriptions of characters and story arcs.
+- Updates on One Piece-related media, including manga, anime, and games.

 ### Development
 - Environment Setup: Configured the development environment, including Git for version control and Visual Studio Code as the IDE.